 - Wash, remove stems, and cut.
 Unless those are green beans from your garden and you’re confident they are perfectly clean, wash them.
 Cutting them into 2- to 4-inch lengths helps with optimizing storage space, but it’s optional.

 - (optional) Blanch the veggies.
-Place the beans in boiling water and keep there for 3 minutes (TAMU), then plunge into ice water.
+Place the beans in boiling water and keep them there for 3 minutes (TAMU), then plunge into ice water.
 Please note that while most sources recommend blanching, some people (like Jami from An Oregon Cottage) find that unblanched green beans actually turn out better (AOC).
 If you’re freezing green beans regularly, it’s worth testing both options.
-Before blanching, check out our guide to blanching veggies.

 - Dry the vegetables thoroughly.
 Place them on a kitchen towel for like 15 to 20 minutes, then pat them dry with paper towels.
 You want them to be dry before you continue.